A Quick Guide To Understand What Is Maturity In Insurance

 • Endowment Plans: In endowment plans, savings are allied with insurance coverage.
 At the end of the term, the sum assured, together with bonuses, is paid to the policyholder.

-• Term Life Insurance with Return of Premium: This is the term insurance that returns the premiums paid back to the policyholder at maturity on the assumption that no claim was made over the term.
+• Term Life Insurance with Return of Premium: This is a term insurance feature that may return eligible premiums paid if no claim is made over the term.
+Tax treatment can vary depending on the policy’s Adjusted Cost Basis (ACB) and structure.

 Benefits of Maturity in Insurance